 University Closed – All classes, activities and events are cancelled.
 Offices are also closed.

 Delayed Opening – Classes will resume at the regularly scheduled time –Kettering Standard Time - following the announced delayed time – classes scheduled prior to the delayed opening are cancelled (i.e. if an 11 AM start time is announced, then classes will begin with the 11:20 class and all prior classes will have been cancelled for the day.
 Two-hour block classes).
 Events generally will be cancelled if scheduled during the period of the delay.

-If the decision to close the campus or delay the start of classes is made, Public Relations and Campus Safety are responsible for notifying the University community and the public.
+If the decision to close the campus or delay the start of classes is made, Communications Office and Campus Safety are responsible for notifying the University community and the public.
 Announcements of an emergency closing or delay, to the extent possible, specify the starting and ending times of the closing.